Andrew Upton

-Andrew Upton (born 1 February 1966) is an Australian playwright, screenwriter and director.
-He has adapted the works of Gorky, Chekhov, Ibsen and others for London's Royal National Theatre and the Sydney Theatre Company.
+Andrew Upton is an Australian playwright, screenwriter, producer and director.
+He has adapted the works of Gorky, Chekhov, Ibsen, and others for London's Royal National Theatre and the Sydney Theatre Company.
 He wrote the original play Riflemind (2007), which premiered at the Sydney Theatre Company to favourable reviews, with Hugo Weaving starring and Philip Seymour Hoffman directing the London production.

-Upton and his wife, the actor Cate Blanchett, are the co-founders of the film production company, Dirty Films, under which Upton served as a producer for the Australian film Little Fish (2005).
+Upton and his wife, actress Cate Blanchett, are the co-founders of the film production company Dirty Films, under which Upton served as a producer for the Australian film Little Fish (2005).
 Upton and Blanchett became joint artistic directors of the Sydney Theatre Company from 2008 until 2012.

+Early life and education

+Upton attended The King's School, Parramatta, and the University of Sydney.

 Career

 As a playwright, Upton created adaptations of Hedda Gabler, The Cherry Orchard, Cyrano de Bergerac, Don Juan (with Marion Potts), Uncle Vanya, The Maids, Children of the Sun and Platonov for the Sydney Theatre Company (STC) and Maxim Gorky's The Philistines for the Royal National Theatre in London.